DavidVujic/python-polylith-docs/docs/index.md

 More details about how to package libraries in [Packaging & deploying](deployment.md).

 ## Structure for simplicity
 Organizing, sorting and structuring things is difficult.
-Is there one folder structure to rule them all?
+Is there one structure to rule them all?

 > There should be one-- and preferably only one --obvious way to do it. [^2]

-A good folder structure is one that makes it simple to reuse existing code and makes it easy to add new code.
+A good directory structure is one that makes it simple to reuse existing code and makes it easy to add new code.
 You shouldn't have to worry about these things.
 The Polylith Architecture offers a way to organize code that is simple, framework agnostic and scalable as projects grow.